ContainerSolutions/minimesos/README.md

 ## Running on a mac

-Create a docker machine and make sure its environment variables are visible to the test
+Create a docker machine, make sure its environment variables are visible to the test, ensure the docker containers' IP addresses are available on the host, and then build and run the tests:

 ```
 $ docker-machine create -d virtualbox --virtualbox-memory 4096 mini-mesos
 $ eval $(docker-machine env mini-mesos)
+$ sudo route delete 172.17.0.0/16; sudo route -n add 172.17.0.0/16 $(docker-machine ip mini-mesos)
+$ mvn clean verify
 ```

 In Idea, add the `docker-machine env` variables to the idea junit testing dialog.
 E.g.